NatLee/NatLee.github.io/README.md

 ## Deployment

-This project is configured to automatically deploy to GitHub Pages using GitHub Actions.
-The workflow builds the static site and pushes it to the `gh-pages` branch.
+This project is configured to automatically deploy to GitHub Pages using GitHub's official Next.js deployment workflow.
+The workflow follows GitHub's recommended practices for Next.js static site deployment.

 ### GitHub Pages Setup